Tyrone Taylor Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Reds pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds have a 5.01 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.96).

-- Reds pitchers combine to give up 69 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- Williamson (0-0 with a 5.02 ERA and 12 strikeouts in 14 1/3 innings pitched) makes the start for the Reds, his fourth of the season.
+- The Reds rank 21st in baseball in home runs given up (70 total, 1.2 per game).

+- Ashcraft (3-3) gets the starting nod for the Reds in his 12th start of the season.
+He's put together a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.

-- In his last appearance on Saturday against the Chicago Cubs, the left-hander went 4 1/3 innings, giving up four earned runs while surrendering six hits.
+- His last time out was on Sunday against the Chicago Cubs, when the righty threw five innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has amassed an ERA of 5.02, with 7.5 strikeouts per nine innings.
-Opponents are hitting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.